 I liken myself to a utility player because I am very versatile.
 I can do almost any job in my department.
 In fact, in the last six months I have filled in for two sick leaves while continuing to manage my own workload.

 It seems obvious for an accountant to say they are detail-oriented, but that is my greatest strength.
 It’s one reason I chose the field.
 I just love making sure the accounts reconcile and that the budget makes sense.
-I won’t say it’s a joy to find errors, but I do feel proud when I am able to find the little mistakes that can be amplified over time.
+I won’t say it’s a joy to find errors, but I do feel proud when I am able to find the little mistakes that can get amplified over time.

 The education field is growing and changing rapidly.
 It’s been my adaptability over the years that has allowed me to be the best teacher possible despite curriculum and technology changes.
 Now, it’s allowing me to transition to the sales of educational materials from the sale of information to students.